Configuring SCIM Integration

 - See this section for details on where to find this information.

-- Know which users and groups you want to synchronize.
+- Know which users you want to synchronize.

 Configuring SCIM for KnowBe4